wady101/PYNQ_Z2-Audio/README.md

 Avoid forking as this repo is in it's initial stages and has to be updated on my end.
 For now the master branch contains all the necessary files needed
 ![Snapshot from the bd](https://github.com/wady101/PYNQ_Z2-Audio/blob/master/img/readme1.JPG "Snapshot od the BD")

+## Credits
+Kudos to Cathal McCabe and Peter Ogden for helping me out in this project